agiorgia/AvaDaniel_EECE5698/README.md

 Ground Truth file structure breakdown:
-FinalProject_MaskProcess.m counts all cells in the image masks stored in the ImageMasks folder.
+FinalProject_MaskProcess.m counts all cells in the image masks stored in the Image Masks folder.
+The output excel file, MaskCounts.xlsx, contains the cell count for each image mask.
+This is stored in the Outputs folder.

+The Project Proposal document and referenced paper are included in this repository as well.